syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-headers.md

 **Step 2**: **Add the custom CSS class to the grid column**

-Once you have created the CSS class, you can add it to the particular column by using the `customAttributes` property.
+Once you have created the CSS class, you can add it to the particular column by using the `CustomAttributes` property.
 This property allows you to add any custom  attribute to the grid column.

 For example, to add the orientationcss class to the Freight column, you can use the following code: